An ultimate three week self-drive journey of Costa Rica's most popular regions

 Accommodation on this day: Mawamba Lodge

-It’s another early morning.
-After your breakfast with that famous Costa Rican coffee, you’ll have some free time.
-You could hire kayaks or go in search of wildlife on the nearby walking trails.
+Rise and shine!
+After your breakfast with that famous Costa Rican coffee, you’ll have some free time – maybe you’ll hire kayaks or go in search of wildlife on the nearby walking trails?

-In the afternoon you’ll join a guided Canal Tour by motorised boat to experience the jungle which surrounds the nearby canals.
-Navigating through an infinite network of river canals and mangroves, your guide will give you an in-depth tour of the beautiful surrounding flora and fauna.
+In the afternoon you’ll join a guided motorised boat Canal Tour where you’ll experience the jungle from the water.
+Navigating through an infinite network of river canals and mangroves, your guide will give you an in-depth tour of the beautiful flora and fauna that surrounds you.

 Accommodation on this day: Mawamba Lodge

-The boat will transfer you back again to the road and you’ll board the coach to Guapiles where your hire car will be waiting for you.
-After lunch (included), you’ll drive to La Fortuna famous for the Volcan Arenal, Costa Rica’s most iconic volcano with its perfect conical shaped top.
+It’s time to leave Mawamba today – you’ll hop back on the transfer boat to the road landing point and board the coach to Guapiles where your hire car awaits.
+After lunch (included) you’ll drive to La Fortuna, famous for the Volcan Arenal, Costa Rica’s most famous volcano with its perfect conical shape.
+Whilst the volcano last erupted in 2010 and is currently dormant, the most recent lava eruptions make some fascinating viewing.

-Covered by dense forests on its lower slopes and foothills, the area is rugged and rich with wildlife and plenty of interesting outdoor activities.
+Covered by dense forests on the lower slopes and foothills, the area is rugged and rich with wildlife and there are plenty of interesting outdoor activities to enjoy.

 Accommodation on this day: Arenal Volcano Inn

-There is so much to do in the Arenal area, here’s a selection of the activities we recommend:
+There is so much to do in the Arenal area – here’s a selection of activities we love:

 Accommodation on this day: Arenal Volcano Inn

-Drive to Rincon de la Vieja National Park in the northeast of the country.
-It’s a unique place as it sits in a part of the Guanacaste province where the flat plains meet the jungle-covered mountains.
-During the drier times of the year, the area remains green and vibrant and because there is more vegetation, there are also better chances to spot wildlife.
+Today you’ll drive to Rincon de la Vieja National Park which sits in the northeast of the country in an area of the Guanacaste province where the flat plains meet the jungle-covered mountains.
+During the drier times of the year the area remains green and vibrant and, because there is more vegetation, there are better chances to spot wildlife and flora.

 Accommodation on this day: Hacienda Guachipelin

-Boasting fantastic sceneries, beautiful waterfalls, soothing hot springs, boiling mud pits, a freshwater volcanic lagoon, picnic areas and long-winding trails Rincon de la Vieja National Park is a paradise for hikers.
+Another day to immerse yourself in the fantastic scenery – beautiful waterfalls, soothing hot springs, boiling mud pits, and a freshwater volcanic lagoon.
+With all this plus picnic areas and long, winding trails, Rincon de la Vieja National Park is a paradise for hikers.

 Accommodation on this day: Hacienda Guachipelin

-It is home to some of the most endangered species on the planet and its elevation varies from 600 meters to 1800 meters above sea level in some isolated areas.
-It currently has about 2,000 plant & tree species, 400 bird species, 100 species of mammals and around 1,200 amphibians and reptiles as well as hundreds of unique fern and orchid species.
+With an elevation varying from 600 meters to 1800 meters above sea level, it is home to some of the most endangered species on the planet.
+It currently supports around 2,000 species of plants and trees, 400 birds, 100 mammals and around 1,200 amphibians and reptiles as well as hundreds of unique species of ferns and orchids.

-Birds are one of the main attractions in Monteverde Cloud Forest Reserve as a lot of them would migrate there and a variety of species are for everyone to see alive and freely hovering.
-Some of the famed birds found in the cloud forest are the bare-necked umbrella birds, the endangered bellbird, quetzals and over 30 species of hummingbirds.
+If you’re a birder you’re in for a treat as birds are one of the main attractions in the Monteverde Cloud Forest Reserve.
+Some of the famed birds found in the cloud forest include the Bare-Necked Umbrella bird, the endangered Three-Wattled Bellbird, Quetzals and over 30 species of hummingbird.

 Accommodation on this day: Trapp Family Lodge Hotel